Class notes that learn with you.

 Lecture recording, transcribed

 Hit record at the start of class.
-Get a timestamped transcript you can jump through, and AI-cleaned notes when it ends.
+Timestamped transcript you can jump through, AI-cleaned notes when it ends.

 Slide & whiteboard capture

-Snap photos of slides or the board mid-lecture.
+Snap photos mid-lecture.
 OCR pulls the text and aligns each slide to the moment in the recording.

 Course-aware everything

 Notes live inside courses.
-Every AI feature sees your syllabus, lectures, and problem sets for that course — not a generic LLM.
+Every AI feature sees your syllabus, lectures, and homework sets — not a generic LLM.

-Ask Leo a question.
-He answers using your notes, your textbook, and your professor's emphasis — not Wikipedia.
+Ask Bella a question.
+She answers using your notes, your textbook, and your professor's emphasis.

 Predicted exam questions

-From your syllabus, lectures, and past psets, Leo predicts what's likely on the exam — with worked answers.
+From your syllabus, lectures, and past homework sets, Bella predicts what's likely on the exam — with worked answers.

 Syllabus → calendar, in one click

-Paste a syllabus.
-Get exam dates, PSet deadlines, and lecture topics on a calendar Leo can plan around.
+Upload a syllabus PDF.
+Get exam dates, Homework deadlines, and lecture topics on a calendar Bella can plan around.

 AI study planner